 Then you can begin to advertise your services so you can build a clientele base.
 Check with your certifying organization for programs to help you find clients and get established.

 Business idea #4: Graphic design

-Graphic designers perform a variety of tasks depending on what their clients need.
+What they do: Graphic designers perform a variety of tasks depending on what their clients need.
 This can include designing anything from logos and websites to business cards, books, magazines, newspapers, ads, images, product packaging, and literally everything in between.

-But being a successful graphic designer requires more than just solid art skills.
-It also requires that you have a solid grasp on design best practices, the specific computer programs used for design, and the business acumen required to handle, manage, and communicate with clients.
+Becoming a successful graphic designer requires more than just solid art skills.
+You must also have a solid grasp on design best practices, the specific computer programs used for design, and the business acumen required to handle, manage, and communicate with clients.

 Business idea #5: Coding